 (b) as part of an arrangement under paragraph (a)(ii), require a financial contribution, payment or commitment from the person to cover expenses incurred by the Department in relation to the absence permit.

-[Regulation 54G inserted in Gazette 3 Apr 2007 p.
+[Regulation 54G inserted: Gazette 3 Apr 2007 p.
 1498-9.]

 54H.
 Terms of paid employment of prisoner on an absence permit